chumawinnie/project1/README.md

-# Bioinformatic NGS project on RNASEQ
+# Bioinformatic NGS project on whole-genome-sequeing